churay/ytpa/doc/setup.md

 ### Process ###

+0. Create a new project for the API key (required according to [Stack Overflow posts][ytapi-err] and personal experience).
 1. Create a local API key following the instructions [here][ytapi-keys].
 2. Set up a local webserver to host the page by running `python -m SimpleHTTPServer 8000` in the base directory.